Chart Color Schemes

 Windsor Gardens is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Windsor Gardens' dwellings, as per the latest Census, consisted of 74.9% houses and 25.1% other types (semi-detached, apartments, 'other').
-This is similar to Adelaide metro's 74.6% houses and 25.4% others.
-Home ownership in Windsor Gardens was 25.5%, with mortgaged dwellings at 36.3% and rented at 38.2%.
-The median monthly mortgage repayment was $1,668, above Adelaide metro's average of $1,603.
-Median weekly rent was $310, compared to Adelaide metro's $320.
-Nationally, Windsor Gardens' mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+Windsor Gardens' dwelling structure, as per the latest Census, consisted of 74.9% houses and 25.1% other dwellings (semi-detached, apartments, 'other').
+Compared to Adelaide metro's 74.6% houses and 25.4% other dwellings, Windsor Gardens' figures were similar.
+Home ownership in Windsor Gardens was at 25.5%, matching Adelaide metro's rate.
+Dwellings were either mortgaged (36.3%) or rented (38.2%).
+The median monthly mortgage repayment was $1,668, higher than Adelaide metro's $1,603.
+Median weekly rent was $310, lower than Adelaide metro's $320.
+Nationally, Windsor Gardens' mortgage repayments were lower at $1,668 compared to Australia's average of $1,863, and rents were substantially lower at $310 against the national figure of $375.

 Frequently Asked Questions - Housing